Research Scientist

 Undergraduate Students

-Major in Neuroscience and Behavioral Biology; Emory University
+pursuing a B.S. in Neuroscience and Behavioral Biology at Emory University